DrKarambit/devcontainer-collection/README.md

 ## How to use this collection?
 1. Clone this repository.
 2. Choose which configuration fits your project the best.
-3. Copy the chosen `.devcontainer` directory into the root directory of your project.
+3. Copy the contents of the configuration directory you chose into the root directory of your project.
 4. Customize the configuration to further fit your use case.

+Note: Don't install the requirements.txt or run the setup.sh manually when you are running one of the devcontainer configurations.
+These files are part of the automated setup process.

 ## GPU support on Linux